shiyis/politics/README.md

 ---
 ### Privacy and Ethics Disclaimer
 This project only explores the open tweets and data retrieved from Twitter API for personal non-commercial use.
+For a full collection of twitters, write me an email at shiyis@brandeis.edu